About the Youth Endowment Fund

 The Youth Endowment Fund is a charity with a £200m endowment and a mission that matters.
 Founded by youth charity Impetus and its partners the Early Intervention Foundation and the Social Investment Business, we exist to prevent children and young people from getting caught up in violent crime.
 We do this by finding the very best ways to prevent youth violence, funding great initiatives and working to scale them up and spread great ideas.

-- As a senior leader in the organisation you will also:
+- As a senior staff member you will also:

-- Build and lead your team, providing clear direction, agility, high-quality outputs and a culture where it is natural to perform well and support colleagues brilliantly.
+- Help build a culture where it is natural to perform well and support colleagues brilliantly.

-- Lead the organisation as a core member of the Leadership Team, setting the strategy, delivering results and building and modelling the culture that we need to succeed.
+- Help to inform the strategy, deliver results and build and model the culture that we need to succeed.

 You are this sort of person:

-- You make change happen.
-You have experience of leading people and teams in delivering results.
+- You make things happen.
+You have experience of getting to the heart of a strategy and turning it into operational plans.
 You especially excel in situations of ambiguity where there are not clear rules to follow, previous patterns to copy or clear evidence of what will work.
-You care about evidence and information but you are just as passionate about making change happen because of that information.
+You bring courage to your work.

 - You learn fast but remain humble.
 You are very quick at getting your head around things.
 You like learning.
 You are very good at synthesising information.
 You know how much you don't know.
 You know that you can learn more.
 You know that it's easy to assume you know when you don't.
 You care more that good things happen than who gets the credit.
 You are a great and supportive team player.